scrapjs/homemade/README.md

 ```

 ## Motivation
-This plugin was created as fast replacement to [preprocessor.js](https://github.com/dcodeIO/Preprocessor.js) and alike, due to lack of necessary building features on that moment, like `define`, `put` etc.
+This plugin was created as a fast replacement to [preprocessor.js](https://github.com/dcodeIO/Preprocessor.js) and alike, due to lack of necessary building features in them on that moment, like `define`, `put` etc.

-Homemade has some flaws:
+For now *homemade* has some flaws:

 * Insecure − context is defined in global scope, so that you have to beware of variable names in `#define`
 * Helpless in detecting syntax errors.